oemof/tespy/doc/using_tespy/networks.rst

 Solving
 -------

 A TESPy network can be represented as a linear system of nonlinear equations, consequently the solution is obtained with numerical methods.
 TESPy uses the n-dimensional Newton–Raphson method to find the systems solution, which may only be found, if the network is parameterized correctly.
 **The number of variables n** is :math:`n = num_{conn} \cdot (3 + num_{fluids})`.

-The algorithm requires starting values for all variables of the system, thus an initialisation of the system is runned prior to calculating the solution.
+The algorithm requires starting values for all variables of the system, thus an initialisation of the system is run prior to calculating the solution.
 **High quality initial values are crutial for convergence speed and stability**, bad starting values might lead to instabilty and diverging calculation can be the result.
 Thus there are different levels for the initialisation.

 Initialisation